scottross123/personal-site/content/docs/homeserver/_index.md

 Documentation and notes on my current home server setup.

+You can check out the repository for my docker compose files on GitHub [here](https://github.com/scottross123/home-server) and GitLab [here](https://gitlab.com/swr2112/home-server).

 ## My Home What?

 Home server.
 Or home lab?
 I'm not sure.
 It consists more than a single server, but I don't have any enterprise grade equipment, a server rack, 5 VLANs and 9 VMs, or anything crazy like that, just a few old PCs, so I'm not sure I feel confident enough to call it a home "lab".
 I might just be gatekeeping myself though (emoji).

 ## Why?

 This all started upon be discovering [r/selfhosted](https://old.reddit.com/r/selfhosted) and really learning about Linux.
 The idea of running your own applications instead of relying on cloud services and learning about Linux along the way seemed awesome.
 So I bought an old ThinkCentre mini PC to get started.

-Flash forward to now I have a Lenovo ThinkCentre M70s serving as my main home server running various Dockerized applications, my old 2018 Macbook Pro serving as a backup and [Bluebubbles]() server, a Dell Wyse 5070 Extended acting as a router, firewall, DNS, DHCP, and VPN server, and a TP Link Archer Router flashed with OpenWRT for now acting as a wireless access point.
+Flash forward to now I have a Lenovo ThinkCentre M70s serving as my main home server running various Dockerized applications, my old 2018 Macbook Pro serving as a backup and Bluebubbles, a Dell Wyse 5070 Extended acting as a router, firewall, DNS, DHCP, and VPN server, and a TP Link Archer Router flashed with OpenWRT for now acting as a wireless access point.

 I think setting up a home server is a great project for anyone in software engineering to learn more about the actual systems your applications run on.
 It's been fun and a great learning experience and I hope to only dig deeper and learn more.